-It is becoming increasingly recognised that the effect of uncertainty should be considered in everything we do and that people and organisations should be aware of the risks they face.
+It is becoming increasingly recognised that the effect of uncertainty should be considered in everything we do, and that people and organisations should be aware of the risks they face.
 Risk is an inherent part of progress.
 However, we are not always seeking to eliminate risk but to control and manage it.

-Risks should be identified, analysed, managed and reviewed through all phases of a programme or project and in all areas.
-Projects, particularly mega-projects have become more common and more complicated over the last 20 years and have increased the need to understand that complexity and the uncertainty that sits around it.
+Risks should be identified, analysed, managed and reviewed through all phases of a programme or project, and in all areas.
+Projects, particularly mega-projects, have become more common and more complicated over the last 20 years, and have increased the need to understand that complexity and the uncertainty that sits around it.

-- Apply the basics well, the most benefit will be from identifying, assessing and attempting to mitigate the risk, even in the simplest terms.
+- Apply the basics well.
+The most benefit will be from identifying, assessing and attempting to mitigate the risk, even in the simplest terms.

 - Always apply clarity, consistency and simplicity.

-- Bear in mind the task is to make a complex concept like ‘risk’ easy to understand so don’t over complicate – turn any complicated analysis into simple conclusions.
+- Bear in mind the task is to make a complex concept like ‘risk’ easy to understand so don’t overcomplicate – turn any complicated analysis into simple conclusions.

 - Measure success by the activity that is set in motion.